Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/sparks-1.md

 > > ![](./grow-icon.png)
 > >
 > > {: .text-center }
-> > This will cause the telegraphed AOES to grow larger.
+> > This will cause the telegraphed AOEs to grow larger.
 >
 > ![](./arena-grow.png)